Cameron County COVID-19 Helpline

 Cameron County Public Health COVID-19 Vaccination Clinic Consent Forms

 In order to be vaccinated at a Cameron County Public Health COVID-19 Vaccination Clinic, a form of identification is required.
 The COVID-19 Vaccination Consent Form and Disaster Information Retention Consent Form must be completed.
-Forms found below.
+Forms found below must be completed and brought into a Vaccination site.

 Para poder ser vacunado por el departamento to Salud Publica del Condado de Cameron, una forma de identificación es requerida.
-El Consentimiento de Vacunas COVID-19 y el Formulario de Consentimiento de Retención de Información Sobre el Desastre deberán completarse antes de la vacunación.
-Formas se encuentran a continuación.
+El Consentimiento de Vacunas COVID-19 y el Formulario de Consentimiento de Retención de Información Sobre el Desastre deberán completarse y llevarse al sitio de vacunación.
+Formas se encuentran a continuación .

 COVID-19 Vaccination Consent Form